Repair to play,

 Oiling up the freshened rosewood, its really nice looking again

 Now this time, I got getting contact almost immediately on the leveling with only 320..., so all is much better than before, I'm optimistic

 All ends dressed, everything is ready to test out

 I ordered a radiused and compensated Martin saddle from Stew Mac, that is unbleached bone for the old look

 Now to dress off the ends of the saddle to fit the bridge contour and I'll be there for Jerry to give her a test run.

-Its fretting in all the places
+Its fretting in all

 it wouldn't before and seems nice and clear